 10. Variable Payload Size

 Payload or user data size should be driven by actual application needs rather than fixed by a certain technology.
-LPWAN solutions with variable payload size allow users to seamlessly integrate new use cases into their existing network infrastructure—regardless of the payload requirement.
+LPWAN solutions with variable payload size allow users to seamlessly integrate new Applications into their existing network infrastructure—regardless of the payload requirement.

 To sum up, the technology and technical design behind an LPWAN solution determine its performance in the criteria discussed above.
 Selecting the right solution requires weighing these criteria according to your IoT application requirements and measure different LPWAN options based on the defined criteria.